pettepiero/Dial-a-ride/docs/source/removal_ops.rst

 Furthermore, this check is not necessary if the partner node is in a valid position, because this would already be a better solution than the starting one.

+The following flow chart shows the *cost reducing removal* heuristic:

 .. image:: ../figures/cost_reducing_removal.svg
    :width: 400px
    :align: center
    :alt: Cost reducing removal flow chart